mathhulk/owostat.us/README.md

 # owostat.us [![Build Status](https://travis-ci.org/mathhulk/owostat.us.svg?branch=master)](https://travis-ci.org/mathhulk/owostat.us)
-OwO uses a range of domains and services to provide their users with private file hosting.
-The purpose of owostat.us is to present the status of these services and domains to users. owostat.us has been created with Node.js and uses a multitude of HTTP requests in order to attempt connections to OwO services and domains.
+OwO provides file hosting and other various services to their members.
+The owostat.us website allows visitors to view the recent status for such various domains and services in a neat and organized fashion.

 ## Contribute
-Feel free to contribute to the development of owostat.us through pull requests and issue/bug reporting.
-Contributions are always welcome and will help make this project the best that it can be.
-To get started, clone this project to a local folder.
+Feel free to contribute to owostat.us development through issue or pull request creation.
+Contributions are encouraged, as we are always trying to make the website better for visitors and allow for more complex functionality.

 ### Run
-Node.js and npm must be installed before you can use owostat.us.
+Node.js, npm and Yarn must be installed before running.
-* Execute `yarn` to install packages and generate a lock file
+* Execute `yarn` via the command line to install packages and generate a lock file
-* Execute `npm run start` to initialize owostat.us, which can be found on port 8999
+* Execute `npm run start` via the command line to run owostat.us, which will default to port 8999

 ## Credit
-owostat.us was first created by [@itslukej](https://github.com/itslukej).
-However, the original author has since taken down the original project.
-The website is hosted by [@itsaderm](https://github.com/itsaderm) and can be found at https://owostat.us and the project is being maintained by mathhulk.
+The original owostat.us website author was [@itslukej](https://github.com/itslukej).
+However, he has since taken down the project. [@itsaderm](https://github.com/itsaderm) has been hosting the website since the original author first started development on the project and the project can be found online at https://owostat.us.